eriknw/innerscope/README.md

 True
 ```
 ## How?
-This library required surprisingly little magic at first.
-Perhaps I'll explain it some day.
-I mean, it does modify the bytecode, so it's a little magical and sinful, but it does so in a very reliable way, so you should feel comfortable using this library.
+This library *does not* use `exec`, `eval`, the AST, or source code.
+It runs on [CPython](https://www.python.org/), [PyPy](https://www.pypy.org/), and [Stackless Python](https://github.com/stackless-dev/stackless/wiki).
+You should feel comfortable using `innerscope`.
+It actually offers *two* methods for obtaining the inner scope, and both are very reliable.
+Of course we're doing *something* magical under the hood, and I would love to explain how some day.

 ## Why?
 It's all [@mrocklin's](https://github.com/mrocklin) fault for [asking a question.](https://github.com/dask/distributed/issues/4003)
 `innerscope` is exploring a data model that could be convenient for running code remotely with [dask.](https://dask.org)
 I bet it would even be useful for building pipelines with dask.
+I'm sure there are other creative uses for it just waiting to be discovered.

 #### *This library is totally awesome and you should use it and tell all your friends* 😉 *!*